Our current pipeline

 Status

-UroGen plans to initiate a Phase 3 study to explore the safety and efficacy of UGN-104 in LG-UTUC in 2025.
+UroGen plans to initiate a Phase 3 study to explore the safety and efficacy of UGN-104 in LG-UTUC in the first half of 2025.

 immuno-Uro-oncology